I Never Felt Like A Spanish Kid (2015)

 Shirt did not paint this.
 The work shown was painted by Shirt's great aunt, Ondina, and completed between the years 1990-1992.
 The work has been reframed and retitled by Shirt.

 When Ondina passed in late 2013, at her funeral service, various family members and friends were persuaded to take the paintings home, as a memory.
 There were colorful paintings of all sizes surrounding her casket.
 Shirt was not able to attend the funeral.
-This was the lone work saved for him by a cousin.
+This was the lone work saved and given to him by a cousin.